radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 ## Summary

 In this blog post, we built a minimal Linux system.
 First, we compiled the Linux kernel and created an initramfs with BusyBox.
 We then tested the system in QEMU to ensure everything was working.
 Finally, we created a bootable disk image, installed Syslinux as the bootloader, and booted the system successfully.
-This process highlighted the flexibility of building custom Linux setups, and though basic, it serves as a foundation for more complex configurations and give us a solid foundation for further experiments.
+This process highlighted the flexibility of building custom Linux setups, and though basic, it serves as a foundation for more complex configurations and give us a solid start for further experiments.